Skip to main content

 Initiate a withdrawal

-curl -X POST "$BASE_URL/v2/wallets/$WALLET_ID/withdraw" \
+curl -X POST "$BASE_URL/v2/wallets/$WALLET_ID/withdrawals" \

 -H "Authorization: Bearer $API_TOKEN" \